RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 - `--force`/`-f`: By default, `generate` will not overwrite any files, but instead warn that they will change.
 Pass `--force` to overwrite existing files.
 - `--samples`: Even with `--force`, samples won't be overwritten by default. `--force --samples` also overwrites samples.
 (Samples usually have a manually curated input and output that should not be overwritten easily.)
 - `--all`/`-a`: Fully regenerate all test cases, skipping the up-to-date check.
-- `--check_deterministic`: Check that the .in files are generated deterministically for all test cases, skipping the up-to-date check.
+- `--check-deterministic`: Check that the .in files are generated deterministically for all test cases, skipping the up-to-date check.
 This is implicitly set to true for `bt all`.
 - `--add-manual`: Testcases and directories in `data/` that do not have a corresponding entry in `generators.yaml` are automatically added.
 - `--move-manual [directory]`: Move all inline testcases to the specified directory (which defaults to `generators/manual`) and update `generators.yaml`.
 Implies `--add-manual`.
 - `--clean`: Delete all files/testcases not listed in `generators.yaml`.
 Without `-f`, this does a dry-run.